-- Make sure your integration can handle all notifications.
+- Make sure your integration can handle all webhooks.
 If the shopper abandoned the payment session, by supporting the

-OFFER_CLOSEDnotification you will be able to clean up open orders and close the payment.
-Example code for supporting this notification can be found in our Shopware 5 code.
+OFFER_CLOSEDwebhook you will be able to clean up open orders and close the payment.
+Example code for supporting this webhook can be found in our Adobe Commerce code.